DanielMoralesBeita/sauce-labs-orientation/README.md

 4. Run `polymer serve`
 5. Paste the following line in your desired browser to test.
     * `localhost:8080/polymer-sauce-labs-demo/test/polymer-sauce-labs-demo_test.html`
-    * The sample above runs basic-test.html twice, once using native APIs (where the browser supports them), and once using using all of the polyfills.
+    * The sample above runs basic-test.html twice, once using native APIs (where the browser supports them), and once using all of the polyfills.

 ##### [back to How do you run tests with it?](##How-do-you-run-tests-with-it?)
 ---